Hurricane Stan

 Due to Stan's position within a large area of convective activity and thunderstorms, the hurricane's effects were far-reaching and widespread across Central America.
 Flash floods generated by the hurricane caused severe crop losses, particularly to coffee crops.
-Overall, Stan caused at least 1,668 deaths across six countries, with many others unaccounted for.
+Overall, Stan caused at least 1,673 deaths across six countries, with many others unaccounted for.
 Most of these fatalities occurred in Guatemala, and were mostly caused by mudslides triggered by torrential rainfall.
 The floods in Guatemala destroyed entire towns and disrupted exportation of petroleum.
 In Mexico, the heavy rains triggered additional mudslides and caused rivers to overflow, flooding nearby villages.
 Despite being relatively far from Stan as opposed to other countries, El Salvador was also severely affected by the hurricane.
 The Santa Ana Volcano erupted while Stan was producing heavy rains in the country, which contributed to the damage already wrought by mudslides.
 Transportation in the country was disrupted.
 Across the region, Stan caused $3.9 billion in damages, primarily due to torrential rainfall.

 Meteorological history

-Hurricane Stan originated from a tropical wave that was first identified by the National Hurricane Center (NHC) off the west coast of Africa on September 17, 2005.
-Traveling westward, the wave remained weak, barely being notable.
-By September 22 convection began to increase; however, wind shear in the region prevented this development from continuing.
-The system entered the Caribbean several days later, a region with more favorable conditions for cyclonic development.
-Intermittent convection formed around the wave as it moved west-northwestward before the development maintained itself.
-On October 1, the system had become sufficiently organized for the NHC to classify it as Tropical Depression Twenty, with the center of circulation situated roughly 135 mi (215 km) southeast of Cozumel, Mexico.

-Located to the south of a low to mid-level tropospheric ridge, the depression tracked towards the west-northwest.
-Within a few hours of being warned upon, the system further intensified into Tropical Storm Stan.
-This followed the development of a strong convective banding feature to the southeast of the storm's center.
-Around 1000 UTC (5 a.m.
-CDT) on October 2, Stan made its first landfall near Punta Hualaxtoc, Mexico, roughly 35 mi (55 km) south of Tulum, with winds of 40 mph (65 km/h).
-Over the following 18 hours, the weak storm traversed the southern portion of the Yucatán Peninsula.
-Upon entering the Gulf of Mexico on October 3, Stan had weakened to a tropical depression; however, convection began to redevelop over the storm's center, allowing the system to re-attain tropical storm status.